mozbrick/brick-storage-indexeddb/readme.md

     $ bower install && npm install
     ```

-* To test your project, start the development server and open `http://localhost:3001`.
+* To test the project, start the development server and open `http://localhost:3001`.

     ```sh
     $ gulp server
     ```

-* To build your css and lint your scripts.
+* To build the css and lint the scripts.

     ```sh
     $ gulp build